Wall Street Underestimates the Great American Earnings Machine

 The week’s economic data suggests that the U.S. economy is growing at a slower rate now than in previous months.

 According to the U.S. Census Bureau, retail and food service sales in April were little changed from March.
 Inventories are steadily creeping up.

-Today, economists trimmed their forecast for the rate of jobs growth this year from 3.2 percent to 2.4 percent.
+On Friday, economists trimmed their forecast for the rate of jobs growth this year from 3.2 percent to 2.4 percent.
 Meanwhile, the University of Michigan consumer confidence index fell pretty dramatically from 95.9 in April to 88.6 in May.

 This soft economic news appears not to have dampened investors’ spirits too much, however, as it means the Fed will be more likely to keep rates low for at least the short-term.